Cloud-Temple/terraform-provider-cloudtemple/docs/resources/compute_iaas_opensource_virtual_machine.md

 - `auto_power_on` (Boolean) Whether to automatically start the virtual machine when the host boots.
 - `backup_sla_policies` (Set of String) The IDs of the SLA policies to assign to the virtual machine.
+- `boot_firmware` (String) The boot firmware to use.
+Available values are 'bios' and 'uefi'.
 - `boot_order` (List of String) The boot order of the virtual machine.
 Available values are 'Hard-Drive', 'DVD-Drive', and 'Network'.
 Order of the elements in the list is the boot order.